axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 Administrators can create, update and delete all workflows in the application.

-Normal users can update and delete workflows that have been created by them and can interact with tasks that have been assigned to him.
+Normal users can update and delete workflows that have been created by them and can interact with tasks that have been assigned to them.

 Other Permissions